nhrk/kraken-scorecard/SETUP.md

-#Setting up server to run Node.js app
+#Setting up server for a Node.js app

 ## Modify IPTABLES